Skip to content

 }

-The shared Wabery sandbox can publish Flows when the sandbox WhatsApp Business Account is verified, but it cannot submit templates because templates belong to Wabery's sandbox account.
-Dedicated WhatsApp numbers must have a Meta-verified business account before Flows or templates are submitted; otherwise Meta leaves Flows in draft and rejects template publishing.
+The shared Wabery sandbox can publish Flows when the sandbox WhatsApp Business Account is verified, but it cannot submit templates because templates belong to Wabery’s sandbox account.
+Dedicated WhatsApp numbers must pass Meta’s business and account readiness checks before Flows can be published.
+Templates have one extra billing prerequisite: template submission and proactive template sending require a Meta payment method on the WhatsApp Business Account.
+Without it, can_publish_flows can still be true, but can_submit_templates is false and blockers includes NO_PAYMENT_METHOD.
+Read why WhatsApp templates need a payment method for the billing context.
 Wabery returns 412 with the same publish_readiness blockers instead of queueing work that cannot succeed.

-WhatsApp, Instagram, and Messenger all restrict free-form messages to a window after the user's last message (24 hours on WhatsApp).
+WhatsApp restricts free-form messages to a 24-hour window after the user’s last message.
 Outside the window you must use an approved template.
 Wabery returns a clear error when a send falls outside the window — see Errors & rate limits.